AQ Index for Avery County, North Carolina

 Air Quality Index for Avery County, North Carolina

-The area with the highest AQ Index (as of 2:00 EDT) in is in the North Ridges area.
-Particle Pollution (PM2.5) is measuring at 51 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The area with the highest AQ Index (as of 12:00 EDT) in is in the North Ridges area.
+Ozone (OZONE) is measuring at 42 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

-Over the next few days, the highest primary air pollutant will be Particle Pollution (PM2.5) in the Avery County area.
-It is forecasted to be 51 (Moderate), meaning air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+Over the next few days, the highest primary air pollutant will be Ozone (OZONE) in the Avery County area.
+It is forecasted to be 50 (Good), meaning air quality is satisfactory, and air pollution poses little or no risk.

 Below is a clickable map of Avery County, North Carolina.
 The markers on the map identify large, populated cities.
 If you hover over a marker, it will display the city name and the current AQ index.
 The color of the city markers also references the current AQ risk level.